 The economist seethes at politicians who rave about welfare programs.
 "These people don’t wanna be on welfare, they wanna work for a living,” he says.
 “And yet our economic system has failed them.
 They’re right to be angry.”

 Who’s to blame for the financial crisis?

-Stiglitz believes that this anger - the anger of those who feel left behind - is the natural social repercussion of a market that doesn’t work.
-The most recent case: the financial crisis of 2008.
-When it comes to who’s responsible for millions of Americans losing their homes and their jobs, Stiglitz doesn’t hesitate.
+Stiglitz believes that this anger – the anger of those who feel left behind – is a natural social repercussion of a market that doesn’t work.
+The most recent case being the financial crisis of 2008.
+When it comes to who’s responsible, Stiglitz doesn’t hesitate.

 In the aftermath of any major economic upheaval there’s a tendency to look for a single culprit, a scapegoat who can carry the burden of responsibility.
 This offers a conveniently simple narrative, and a conveniently simple solution: one thing is wrong, redress that wrong and the problem can never occur again.
 The danger with the scapegoat approach is that it’s incomplete.
 Crises are complex events with complex causes, and taking a simple scapegoat approach may create a dangerous complacency when other causes of the problems are overlooked.

 Stiglitz doesn’t believe that there’s an overnight fix for the economy but there is an agenda, he says, that can bring the economy back to strong growth.
 As a growing number of disenfranchised citizens search for hope in right-wing parties, it’s needed now more than ever.

 We wrote the rules once before to make the economy more unequal, he says.
 “And now we have to rewrite them once again to make them more equal.